-There are two types of address in Ethereum: Externally Owned Address (EOAs) and Contract Address.
+There are two types of addresses in Ethereum: Externally Owned Address (EOA) and Contract Address.

 Externally Owned Address

-Externally Owned address is an account of public and private key pair that holds your funds.
+Externally Owned Address refers to an account with a public and private key pair that holds your funds.

-The Ethereum address is the "public" address that you would need to receive funds from another party, and to access the funds in the ethereum address; you must have the private key pair of the address.
+The Ethereum address is the "public" address that you would need to receive funds from another party.
+To access funds in the address, you must have its private key.
 Kindly exercise duty of care when handling your private key as they can be used to access all the funds in an address.

-A wallet is an interface that you would use to manage your accounts, public and private key pair on Ethereum.
-To get an Ethereum address/account to send and receive funds, kindly visit Etherscan Directory for a list of available wallet.
+A wallet is an interface that you may use to manage your Ethereum account as well as its public and private key pair.
+To get an Ethereum address/account to send and receive funds, kindly visit Etherscan Directory for a list of available wallets.

-Contract address is the address to a collection of code on the ethereum blockchain that executes functions.
-These functions of a contract address are executed when a transaction is made to the contract address.
+Contract address refers to the address hosting a collection of code on the Ethereum blockchain that executes functions.
+These functions of a contract address are executed when a transaction with associated input data (contract interaction) is made to it.

-The contract address is usually given when a contract is deployed to the Ethereum Blockchain.
+The contract address is usually created when a contract is deployed to the Ethereum Blockchain.

-Both Externally Owned Address and Contract Address shares the same format of 42 characters hexadecimal address.
+Both Externally Owned and Contract Addresses share the same format of having 42 hexadecimal characters.

-Etherscan differentiate between the two by defining the nature of the address as below:
+Etherscan differentiates between the two by displaying the Contract Creation field for Contract Addresses such as below: